For more information on recording mileage for business purposes check out our blog post: Tax Deductible Expenses for Landlords.

 Step 3.
 Tap on the "Add Mileage" card below the "Add Notes' option.

-Step 4: Enter the date of the travel, the total miles travelled, and the start and end addresses for your journey.
+Step 4: Enter the date of the travel, the total miles traveled, and the start and end addresses for your journey.

 Step 4.
 Add in extra details.